J. R. Sweezy: Professional career

-Seattle Seahawks
+Seattle Seahawks (first stint)

 Coming out of NC State, Sweezy wasn't a highly sought after draft prospect at defensive tackle.
 Seattle Seahawks' offensive line coach Tom Cable set up a private workout with Sweezy and evaluated his footwork and physical strength.
 Cable, who had successfully converted defensive lineman to offensive lineman throughout his career, thought Sweezy had the tools and ability to successfully transition to an NFL offensive lineman.
-After agreeing to switch to the offensive line the Seahawks drafted him in the seventh round of the 2012 NFL Draft, reuniting him with former NC State teammate, Russell Wilson.
+After agreeing to switch to the offensive line the Seahawks drafted him in the seventh round of the 2012 NFL draft, reuniting him with former NC State teammate, Russell Wilson.

 In his rookie season, Sweezy got the first start of his career in the season opener against the Arizona Cardinals replacing second year guard John Moffitt.
 He again started for the injured Moffitt in the last two games of the regular season against the San Francisco 49ers and St. Louis Rams.
 During the 2012 campaign he had three starts and played in 13 games.
 For the 2013 season Sweezy started 13 regular season games and in the post season for a Seahawks team that went on to win the Super Bowl that year.
 In 2014 Sweezy had his first season where he started every regular season game at right guard.
 The Seahawks would go on to return to the Super Bowl losing to the New England Patriots.

 Tampa Bay Buccaneers

 On March 9, 2016, Sweezy and the Tampa Bay Buccaneers agreed to a five-year deal worth $32.5 million.
 He underwent back surgery after signing with the Buccaneers and was placed on the Physically Unable to Perform list which made him unavailable for the first five games of the season.
 He was placed on injured reserve for the 2016 season on November 12 without appearing in a game for the Buccaneers.

-Sweezy started the first 14 games of the 2017 season at right guard, playing all every offensive snap before suffering an injury in Week 15.
+Sweezy started the first 14 games of the 2017 season at right guard, playing every offensive snap before suffering an injury in Week 15.
 He was placed on injured reserve on December 20, 2017.

 On June 29, 2018, Sweezy was released by the Buccaneers, just two seasons into his five-year deal.

 Seattle Seahawks (second stint)

-On August 1, 2018, Sweezy was re-signed by the Seattle Seahawks.
+On August 1, 2018, Sweezy was re-signed by the Seahawks.
 He was a starter in all 15 games he played.